StaDragon/Word-Battle-Analytic-Tool/README.md

 HOW TO USE THE PROGRAM
 --------------------------------------------------------------------------------
-Move the desired replay files (.wbr files) into the "Data To Analyse" folder for the program to analyse.
+Move the desired replay files (.wbr files) into the "Replays" folder or copy the "Replays" folder for the program to analyse.

 If this folder is missing, the game will automatically generate a new folder if any attempt at analysing is made.